B19 CZV OCULAR

 - Except in bulls (where safety has not been fully assessed), it can be used in both young and adult animals, including pregnant and lactating cows, causing minimal side effects (less than 3% of induced miscarriages and shedding of the vaccine strain in milk).

-- A program based on the conjunctival vaccination of the whole population (with the exception of bulls) repeated every two years for at least one animal generation (5 to 8years), is the most practical, affordable, and effective strategy to control the disease.
+- A program based on the conjunctival vaccination of the whole population (with the exception of bulls) repeated every two years for at least one animal generation (5 to 8years), is the most practical, affordable, and effective strategy to control brucellosis disease.
 As an alternative, vaccination of the whole population the first year and then only young replacement heifers in the ensuing years will also control the disease, reducing the prevalence to a minimum compatible with the further application of a test and slaughter eradication program.

-SUITABLE IN BOTH MASS VACCINATION
+SUITABLE IN BOTH MASS VACCINATION AND ERADICATION PROGRAMS

 Unlike the classical B-19 subcutaneous vaccine, B19 CZV OCULAR induces a very weak and short-lasting serological response, which does not interfere in the long term when applied exclusively in young replacement heifers aged 3 to 4 months.